 It's also best to promote these offers across multiple outlets, including social media posts, website popups, emails, and newsletters.
 Once you get the word out, the buyers are bound to trickle in!

-Recent ecommerce statistics show that 88.5% of online shoppers abandon their carts.
+Recent ecommerce statistics show that 81.8% of online shoppers abandon their carts.
 Unexpected shipping costs, complicated checkout processes, and additional fees are common reasons for cart abandonment.
-You can avoid experiencing this by publishing a gift guide.
+Avoid experiencing this by publishing a gift guide.

 For example, you can streamline your store by sorting sections in this way: